vuejs/awesome-vue/README.md

 - [vuetify-i18n-boilerplate](https://github.com/Morgbn/vuetify-i18n-boilerplate) - [Demo](https://morgbn.github.io/vuetify-i18n-boilerplate) - A boilerplate to quickly start a Vue project using Vuetify, Vue-i18n, Vuex and Vue-router
 - [Google Keep Clone with Vue + Firestore](https://github.com/sorxrob/vue-keep) - Google Keep clone with Vue and Firestore written in TypeScript.
 - [Go-echo-vuejs-boilerplate](https://github.com/faisaltheparttimecoder/go-echo-vuejs-boilerplate) - Boilerplate that uses go with echo framework as a backend and vuejs that serve the web traffic.
+- [Vue-Next-TicTacToe](https://github.com/canersevince/Vue-Next-TicTacToe-Game) - Simple Tic Tac Toe Game made with Vue Next
+- [**Vue 3 example without Webpack**](https://github.com/arijs/vue-next-example) - An example of how to build a Vue app with Vue-Router without the need for Webpack or any other build tool.
+Includes the ability to prerender components and pages with Vue Server Renderer.

 ### Books